Six-dimensional supermultiplets from bundles on projective spaces: Preliminaries

 where $(K^\bullet(\Gamma) , \d_K)$ is the Koszul complex of $\Gamma$.
-This implies that the fields of the minimal multiplet take values in the Koszul homology of $\Gamma$, which is bigraded by the cohomological degree and the weight grading on~$\Gamma$.
-(In our conventions, $K^\bu$ is cohomologically, therefore nonpositively, graded.)
-The weight grading on~$H^\bu(K^\bu(\Gamma))$ determines the cohomological degree of the corresponding multiplet, while the overall parity is determined by the cohomological degree in Koszul homology modulo two.
+(We identify the bigrading on the Koszul complex with the Tate bidegree.)
+This implies that the fields of the minimal multiplet take values in the Koszul homology of $\Gamma$.
+(Note that, in our conventions, $K^\bu$ is cohomologically, therefore nonpositively, graded.)